The-OpenROAD-Project/OpenLane/docs/source/openram.rst

 Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Using OpenRAM generated or other mixed signal or analog cells can be very confusing.
-This guide covers RTL-to-GDS flow using OpenRAM cells.
-This guides uses as many macro related features from OpenLane flow possible in order to guide users in their journey towards full chip integration.
+This guide covers the RTL-to-GDS flow using `OpenRAM <https://openram.org/>`_ cells and many macro related features from the OpenLane flow for full chip integration.

+    .. todo:: Add extra libs

 Create a new design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^